Regd.No.: 126198/071/072

 Day 9 : Trek to Surkhe 2,295 m – 06 hrs.

-From Bupsa a slow with steady walk reaching into Khumbu region as the air gets much cooler from here onwards, morning walk starting with an uphill climb through mixed alpine forest and some small wild and bird life, like pheasant, which is abundant along this area.
-Walk continues climbing over Kharte Dande pass at 3,880m high above the Dudh Kosi river, morning walk reaches at Puiyan village at 2,800m, a nice place in the middle of a forest.
+From Bupsa a slow steady walk reaches into the Khumbu region as the air gets much cooler from here onwards, The morning walk starts with an uphill climb through a mixed alpine forest and some small wild and bird life, like pheasant, which is abundant along this area.
+The walk continues climbing over Kharte Dande passing at 3,880m high above the Dudh Kosi river, The morning walk reaches Puiyan village at 2,800m, a nice place in the middle of a forest.

 Food